dhitimedin/docusaurus3/versioned_docs/version-English/chapter2/chap2.2_custRelOp.md

 ![Service requests workflow](./assets/2.5_ServiceReqWorkFlw.svg)

 ## 2.2.8.
 Security Deposits
 A refundable security deposit is typically taken from every new customer, with the amount depending on their anticipated monthly bill.
 In the event of a lapse in regular payments, the company can recoup the outstanding amount form the deposit.
 Otherwise, the deposit is refunded in full when a customer discontinues their subscription.
-The process for collecting the security deposit is illustrated in **Error!
-Reference source not found.**

 ## 2.2.9.
 Package Changes
 Customers whose energy requirements or circumstances change may shift to a different package.
 For example, a household may upgrade to a higher load limit after buying new electrical appliances, or may opt for longer hours of access.